U.S. DOT Dwight David Eisenhower Transportation Fellowship Program student posters.

 Divya Jain, University of Pennsylvania

-Equity and Demand Implications of Public Transit Fare Policies
+Equity and Demand Implications of Rail Transit Fare Policies

 Enhancement of Constructability of Diverse and Unconventional Intersections and Interchanges